NilsSchnorr/AppearanceMeetsGeometry/README.md

 ## Overview

 This repository contains the complete pipeline for semantic segmentation of ancient fortification facades using a multi-channel U-Net architecture.
 The approach combines geometric information (normal maps derived from heightmaps) with appearance data (orthomosaics) to classify masonry types in archaeological documentation.
-For the Results, please refere to the publication (preprint: 10.5281/zenodo.17011862)
+For the results, please refere to the publication (preprint: 10.5281/zenodo.17011862)

 ### Key Features
 - **Multi-channel Input Support:** 3-channel (normal maps only), 4-channel (RGB + alpha), or 7-channel (RGB + normal maps + alpha) configurations